Laura Wolvaardt: International

 In December 2013, 13-year-old Wolvaardt was invited to play for a South Africa Women's U-19 invitational team.
 She was later named the 2013 Cricket South Africa under-19 female cricketer of the year.
-Wolvaardt has captained the South Africa Women's U-19 side, and in February 2016, she made her Women's One Day International debut in the opening match of a three-match series against England aged 16.
+Wolvaardt has captained the South Africa Women's U-19 team, and in February 2016, she made her Women's One Day International debut in the opening match of a three-match series against England aged 16.
 In the second match of the series, she scored her maiden half century in a 114-run partnership with Trisha Chetty.
 She also played in a match against West Indies, and scored 10 in an opening partnership of 33 runs.

 In August 2016, Wolvaardt became the youngest centurion, male or female, for South Africa in international cricket.
 As a 17-year-old, the opener struck a match-winning 105 against Ireland Women to wrap up a 67-run victory in Malahide, Ireland.

 In May 2017, she was named Women's Newcomer of the Year at Cricket South Africa's annual awards.
 In March 2018, she was one of fourteen players to be awarded a national contract by Cricket South Africa ahead of the 2018–19 season.
 In October 2018, she was named in South Africa's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 Ahead of the tournament, she was named as the player to watch in the team.
 In January 2020, she was named in South Africa's squad for the 2020 Women's T20 World Cup in Australia.
 On 23 July 2020, Wolvaardt was named in South Africa's 24-woman squad to begin training in Pretoria, ahead of their planned tour to England.